ABOUT RDDC

 Pathogenicity Predictor:Using the XGBoost method in machine learning, this tool can predict the degree of disease effect caused by a base mutation.
 The prediction results can be divided into four pathogenicity

-ASO Predict:This tool can predict the best ASO candidate sequence by calculating the binding energy between ASO and the base sequence of the target region, as well as other base pairing indicators
+ASO Designer:This tool can predict the best ASO candidate sequence by calculating the binding energy between ASO and the base sequence of the target region, as well as other base pairing indicators

-SNP Visualization tool:Users can view the mutation distribution and mutation status of the input gene, making it easier to query mutation hot spots and sites.
+SNP Viewer tool:Users can view the mutation distribution and mutation status of the input gene, making it easier to query mutation hot spots and sites.

 Rare Diseases - An Overview